kale-stew/all-talks/content/2019/react-to-react-native/README.md

+---
-# React to React Native: How Hard Could It Be?
+title: 'React to React Native: How Hard Could It Be?'

-These are the slides from my talk at [RVA.js](TODO_rvajs_url) on November 15th, 2019.
+category: 'react, react native'
+---

-In this talk, I cover the basics of React, how the browser framework differs from React Native, and TODO_more_description.
+In this talk, I cover the basics of React, how the browser framework differs from React Native, and more.

 ## Just Looking for Slides?